TinkerTavern/NT-Bar/README.md

 ## Non-Technical

+Note: Client refers to the "small" computers that run the games, and Server refers to the "big" computer that shows the tasks

 For the sake of experimentation, the built exe files will be used.
 In this case, the following steps can be used:
 - Download/locate the `Server.exe` and `Client.exe` files.
 - Put the `Server.exe` file on the computer to be running the server, and three `Client.exe` 's on each of the client computers